CarlosGS-98/nix-keyboard-editor/README.md

 ![Keyboard layout editor](https://raw.githubusercontent.com/CarlosGS-98/nix-keyboard-editor/master/editor.png)

 ## Requirements
-As this is a revitalized JavaFX application, you need both Java 21 and JavaFX 21 to build and run the editor (the reason being that Java 21 is currently the latest LTS release of the language).
+As this JavaFX application has been revitalized, you need both Java 21 and JavaFX 21 to build and run the editor (the reason being that Java 21 is currently the latest LTS release of the language).

 ### Linux
 You can use your package manager to obtain Java 21 JDK and JavaFX 21 like follows: